-The European Commission’s Community Research and Development Information Service (CORDIS) has published a results pack that showcases 14 EU-funded projects that have made progress towards demonstrating how nano-enhanced advanced materials can be safely, sustainably and competitively launched into the industrial mainstream, providing new opportunities for European industrial production.
+A recently published results pack showcases 14 EU-funded projects that have made progress towards demonstrating how nano-enhanced advanced materials can be safely, sustainably and competitively launched into the industrial mainstream.

-- 8 March 2019 Open access to the JRC nanobiotechnology laboratory
+- 11 April 2019 Open access to the JRC nanobiotechnology laboratory extended

 - 28 February 2019 Research on the safety of nanomaterials: beyond Horizon 2020